Care Providers

 Medical volunteers seem to work even harder, love stronger and connect deeper with these strangers they don’t understand and may never even see again.
 As with all the medical volunteers I’ve seen, Vicki’s endurance seems endless.

 “At home I tell myself, ‘You can do anything for 12 hours,’ to get through a shift.
-But on a medical mission, I just feel like I can do anything for a week.
+But on a surgical program, I just feel like I can do anything for a week.
 It’s a long week, but I run on the adrenaline of the experience.”

 The life of an Operation Smile volunteer is a little hectic, to say the least.
 It’s a big sacrifice to drop everything and travel 32 hours to remote locations, in rough conditions and work for a week straight, but the reward entirely compensates for the sacrifice, Vicki says.